mailjet/laravel-mailjet/README.md

     composer require mailjet/laravel-mailjet

 Then, you need to add some informations in your configuration files.
-You can find your Mailjet API key/secret [here](https://app.mailjet.com/account/api_keys)
+You can find your Mailjet API key/secret [here](https://app.mailjet.com/account/api_keys).
+Please also set your email from address and name.

 * In the providers array: